 If you’ve done the Forks, you’ve probably gazed in awe at the beautifully sculptured granite potholes, slides, and waterfalls of Dry Meadow Creek.

 This very steep creek should only be attempted by boaters with extensive creeking experience.
-One quarter mile section drops more than 1400 fpm!
+One quarter-mile section drops more than 1400 FPM!
 There are numerous “runnable” waterfalls in the 8 ft. to 22 ft. range, but two huge 40 to 50 ft. killer falls are found near the end of the run.
 Following their first descent, Gary and Brandon said that doing the run was like paddling off the “edge of the world.”

-The super high quality segment from the helicopter pad put-in to the “S-turn drop” is commonly done without any carries.
+The super-high-quality segment from the helicopter pad put-in to the “S-turn drop” is commonly done without any carries.
 The S-turn drop is a 5-6 ft. drop that can be seen from Sherman Pass Road near the 4000 ft. sign.
-It follows the “combination drop” pictured left, and has a downward-sloped, fan shaped shelf forming the lip of the drop.
+It follows the “combination drop” pictured left and has a downward-sloped, fan-shaped shelf forming the lip of the drop.
 After the S-turn, the creek dog-legs to the left.

 Many boaters carry the section from the pool below the S-turn to where the trail (on river right) is near the creek again, at a rocky area.
-Below here are a variety of drops, including a vertical slot that some boaters run, but others avoid by sliding down a steep trough.
+Below here are a variety of drops, including a vertical slot that some boaters run, but others avoid it by sliding down a steep trough.
 After crossing under the bridge, but before the confluence with the Kern, is a tricky drop that should be scouted.

-While this run is about as clean as a steep creek can get, people have broken boats, badly strained their backs, broken elbows and egos on this run; so scout frequently and know what you’re doing.
+While this run is about as clean as a steep creek can get, people have broken boats, badly strained their backs, broken elbows, and egos on this run; so scout frequently and know what you’re doing.
 If you choose not to run the biggest waterfall, the portage is not a simple walk around.
 There is an unofficial gage on the bridge at the parking lot take-out that boaters use for a reference.
 What a particular reading means varies a lot from boater to boater, but basically under 1 is very boney; 2 is low runnable; 5 is high; anything above 5 is very high.
-At any level things happen fast and good judgement and paddling skills are required.
+At any level, things happen fast and good judgment and paddling skills are required.

-There are some wild stories about the first descent of this difficult Kern tributary
+There are some wild stories about the first descent of this difficult Kern tributary.

 The South Fork Kern was originally done by Royal Robbins, et. al.

 The first five miles of this nearly 20 mile Southern Sierra wilderness run will lull you into thinking this run has no gradient.
-When you cross under the Pacific Crest Trail bridge at mile five get ready for a change of scenery, over the next four miles the gradient averages about 200 fpm!
+When you cross under the Pacific Crest Trail bridge at mile five get ready for a change of scenery, over the next four miles the gradient averages about 200 FPM!
 Bouldery rapids in a creekish streambed continue until you pass under the PCT a second time, about two miles from the takeout.